Jassherrin/Jassherrin/README.md

 - 🎓 I graduated from Republic Polytechnic with a Diploma in Information Technology in 2021.
 My education has equipped me with a solid foundation in various aspects of IT.

-- 👩🏾‍💻 I'm currently working as a Software Engineer Trainee at foodpanda.
+- 👩🏾‍💻 I'm currently working as a Software Engineer Trainee (Java and Kotlin) at foodpanda.

 - 👀 I'm deeply interested in programming and game development.
 I enjoy challenging myself and continuously learning new technologies.
 I'm currently focused on self-learning in these areas.

 - 🌱 I'm always eager to explore new programming languages and frameworks.
-Some of the languages I'm familiar with include .NET MVC, Python, HTML, CSS, C#, JavaScript, Java, and SQL.
+Some of the languages I'm familiar with include .NET MVC, Python, HTML, CSS, C#, JavaScript, Java, Kotlin, and SQL.

 ## Contact Me 📫